mcaffarelli/Simple-Calculator--GUI/README.md

 # Simple-Calculator--GUI

-the program is a basic calculator but it has a Graphical User Interface.
+the program is a basic calculator programmed in Java but it also has a Graphical User Interface.
 I used Scene builder to help me deign the GUI and was able to use NetBeans IDE to run the finished product.

 Below is an image of the GUI adding 1+1: